 Irrespective of ability or age, not every piece of equipment will be suitable for each child.
 It is therefore necessary for accompanying adults to provide adequate supervision and establish whether a particular piece of equipment is appropriate based on a child’s ability and/or age.

-In addition to routine play area inspections, play equipment is audited annually and the list of inclusive equipment was last updated in May 2020.
+In addition to routine play inspections carried out by Grounds Services, the list of inclusive play equipment was last updated in May 2020.

 For a full list of all our play areas see Parks and play areas.